 NEON Resources for Teaching

 NEON provides educational materials through their website.
 Two main types of education materials are provided: those focusing on science content for the undergraduate classroom (Teaching Modules) and self-paced online data skill acquisition (Tutorials).
 NEON Data Education Fellows can choose either type of lesson to implement in their classroom.
-The tutorials are more likely to be appropriate for specialized courses with strong data analysis components – many were designed to teach R skills but can adapted to spreadsheets if this is more appropriate for the Fellow’s classroom.
+The tutorials are more likely to be appropriate for specialized courses with strong data analysis components – many were designed to teach R or Python skills but can adapted to spreadsheets if this is more appropriate for the Fellow’s classroom.